steamcore/TinyIpc/README.md

 It's easy to use and there is no complicated setup.
 It is suited for small messages, so big messages probably need some other transport mechanism.
-With high enough troughput messages may be lost if receivers are not able to get a read lock before the message timeout is reached.
+With high enough throughput messages may be lost if receivers are not able to get a read lock before the message timeout is reached.

 ## Performance ##